iris-ua/iris_lama_ros/README.md

 ========================================================
 https://github.com/iris-ua/iris_lama_ros

 Developed and maintained by Eurico Pedrosa, University of Aveiro (C) 2019.
-Ported to ROS2 by David Simoes.
+Ported to ROS2 by David Simoes, University of Aveiro (C) 2020.

 Overview
 --------

 ROS integration of [LaMa]( https://github.com/iris-ua/iris_lama), a Localization and Mapping package from the **Intelligent Robotics and Systems** (IRIS) Laboratory, University of Aveiro.
 It provides 2D Localization and SLAM.
 It works great on a [TurtleBot2](https://www.turtlebot.com/turtlebot2/) with a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and an Hokuyo (Rapid URG).
+It also works on a simulated [TurtleBot3](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2_setup/).

 #### Environment